 To apply for an apartment with Winnipeg Housing you can download our application by clicking on the link below or you can visit our office and pick one up.

 All applications must be dropped off at our office by the applicant and must be complete.
-To ensure your application is complete please refer to the checklist below or refer to the application cover page that is available in PDF by clicking here.
+To ensure your application is complete please refer to the checklist below or refer to the application cover page that is available in the PDF by clicking the button above.

 We strive to have your completed application reviewed by our staff within 10 business days from the date we receive it however this time frame can vary from applicant to applicant.
 Once you have submitted your application, we ask that you be patient and wait for us to contact you with the results of our review.

 - Your application must be filled out and signed.

 - You must include your “Option C” (RC143 E) obtainable from the Canada Revenue Agency.
 Please note that we will not accept your Notice of Assessment in place of your Option C.